-So our device let you know that it’s almost running out of room to store all those pictures, videos, texts, and what nots on your device.
-And being a good digital citizen, you pay attention and and diligently back-up your photos and videos to your computer or another solution then delete them off your device to make room.
+So our device lets you know that it’s almost running out of room to store all those pictures, videos, texts, and what not on your device.
+And being a good digital citizen, you pay attention and diligently back-up your photos and videos to your computer or another solution then delete them off your device to make room.

 But it doesn’t work–your device still shows that its storage is almost full!
 What gives?

 If every time you download an app or take a photo, you are always engaging in a delicate balancing act, hoping that you don’t get the dreaded “Storage is almost full” message., read on for tips on how to finally clear out all that storage and get your device working again!

 - 1 Quick tips